ietf-teep/architecture/draft-ietf-teep-architecture.md

      independent or device-specific mechanism, and the TAM provides the TA and personalization data from the SP.
 Delivery of the TA and personalization data may be combined or separate.

-The TEEP protocol treats the TA, any dependencies the TA has, and personalization data as separate components with separate installation steps that are expressed in SUIT manifests, and a SUIT manifest might contain or reference multiple binaries (see {{I-D.ietf-suit-manifest}
+The TEEP protocol treats each TA, any dependencies the TA has, and personalization data as separate components with separate installation steps that are expressed in SUIT manifests, and a SUIT manifest might contain or reference multiple binaries (see {{I-D.ietf-suit-manifest}}
 for more details).
-The TEEP Agent is responsible for handling any installation steps that need to be performed inside the TEE, such as decryption of private TA bianries or personalization data.
+The TEEP Agent is responsible for handling any installation steps that need to be performed inside the TEE, such as decryption of private TA binaries or personalization data.

-## Examples of Application Delivery Mechanisms in Existing TEEs
+### Examples of Application Delivery Mechanisms in Existing TEEs

 In order to better understand these cases, it is helpful to review actual implementations of TEEs and their application delivery mechanisms.